fabon-f/vremel/README.md

 - Contains only pure functions, supports tree-shaking by default.
 - Supports every types of Temporal API (`Instant`, `ZonedDateTime`, `PlainDate`...) with strict TypeScript definition.
 - Handles timezones and calendars strictly.
-- Works fine with any polyfills.
+- Works fine with any polyfills and native implementations.
 You don't have to even load a polyfill globally.

 ## Install